 Types of Problems Related to Multiplication

-Students develop an understanding of multiplication as well as number relationships by solving written problems.
+Students develop an understanding of multiplication as well as number relationships by solving problems.
 The types of problems presented below, with examples, can help students see the basic multiplication facts in a variety of ways, using equal group problems.
-Using problems to present basic number facts forces students to reason their way to solutions, which helps them develop a better sense of operations.
+Using problems to present basic number facts compels students to reason their way to solutions, which helps them develop a better sense of operations.

 Equal-Group Problems

-• Equal Groups: Product Unknown (multiplication)
+- Equal Groups: Whole Unknown (multiplication)

 Julie bought 5 books for her classmates.
 Each book cost her $2.
 How much did Julie spend on all these books?